mt-support/tribe-ext-daystrip/readme.txt

 Remember to always make a backup of your database and files before updating!

 == Changelog ==

+= [2.1.0] 2024-11-01 =

+* Fix - Make sure the settings are visible and work with the new TEC admin interface.
+[TECEXT-337]

 = [2.0.0] 2024-01-25 =